Chirojeugd-Vlaanderen/winbooksexport/README.md

 For the generation of the ACT and ANT files, we depend on custom fields (more than we should...), so you will have to change this.

 `prepareWinbooksExport($batchId)` is a hack that generate invoice ID's, and stores those in the trxn_id-field of the contributions.
+(I have no idea why not in invoice_id.)
 It updates the values of `chirocontribution_max_cursusfactuur_nr` and `chirocontribution_max_aansluitingsfactuur_nr`.
 This is rather error prone.

 `putFile($exports)` normally creates a file, writes the string `$exports` to it, and returns the file name.
 We changed the functionality: it now expects an array of 3 strings, containing the contents for `act.txt`, `ant.txt` and `csf.txt`.